Morraine Lake Banff National Park

 In summer, temperatures vary per region.
 Regions near the coasts, especially around the Atlantic, enjoy mild summer temperatures, averaging 20°C (70°F).
 Other regions between the east and west coasts endure higher temperatures, averaging 25 to 30°C ( 78 to 86°F).

 The most popular activities within the period include beach and water sports adventures, like boating, kayaking, fishing, sailing, scuba diving, snorkelling, sunbathing, and picnics.
-Others include exploring national parks and forests to spot wildlife, biking, and horseback riding.
+Others include exploring national parks and forests to spot wildlife, biking, hiking and horseback riding.
+Discover our Walking Holidays in Canada.

 Fall (September to November/December)